 Direct PLUS loan is directed towards the parents of the undergraduate students who will be paying on behalf of their children's education and the students who are pursuing graduation or professional degree.

 The loans taken by the parents are known as Parent PLUS loans and the loans taken by the professionals are known as Grad PLUS loans.
+Professional or Graduate students who have exceeded their limits on other federal loans can apply for Grad PLUS Loans.
 The Federal Direct PLUS loan will help you to cover the total cost of attendance.
 Learn more on Direct PLUS Loans

 4 - Direct Consolidation Loans